jellyfin/jellyfin-mpv-shim/README.md

 3. Install jellyfin-mpv-shim. `pip3 install --upgrade jellyfin-mpv-shim`
 4. Run `jellyfin-mpv-shim`.

-If you'd like to install the desktop client:
+If you'd like to install the desktop client (currently requires python from brew):

 1. Install brew. ([Instructions](https://brew.sh/))
 2. Install python3 and mpv. `brew install python mpv`
-3. Install jellyfin-mpv-shim. `pip3 install --upgrade jellyfin-mpv-shim[desktop]`
+3. Install jellyfin-mpv-shim. `pip3 install --upgrade 'jellyfin-mpv-shim[desktop]'`
 4. Run `jellyfin-mpv-desktop`.

 If you'd like to install the GUI version, you need a working copy of tkinter.